2 Kings 21 – The Wicked Reigns of Manasseh and Amon

 i.
 “From the whole it is evident that Asherah was no other than Venus; the nature of whose worship is plain enough from the mention of whoremongers and prostitutes.”
 (Clarke)

 h.
 But they paid no attention, and Manasseh seduced them to do more evil: This describes the basic attitude of the people of Judah during the 55-year reign of Manasseh.
 They paid no attention to the generous promises of God, promising protection to His obedient people.
 In addition, they were willingly seduced by Manasseh’s wickedness and were attracted to do more evil.

 i.
-He was indeed a wicked king, but perhaps the greater sin was on behalf of the people who accepting this seduction willingly.
-2 Chronicles 33:10 says, And the Lord spoke to Manasseh and his people, but they would not listen.
+He was indeed a wicked king, but perhaps the greater sin was on the part of the people who accepted this seduction willingly.
+2 Chronicles 33:10 says, And the LORD spoke to Manasseh and his people, but they would not listen.
 God spoke to both the people and the leader, but they rejected His word.

 ii.
 “He did all he could to pervert the national character, and totally destroy the worship of the true God; and he succeeded.”
 (Clarke)